diefenbach/django-lfs/docs/user/concepts/products.rst

 * Products are sold to the shop customer.
 * Products can belong to an arbitrary amount of categories.
 * Products can have an arbitrary amount of images.
-* Products can have an arbitrary amount of attachements.
+* Products can have an arbitrary amount of attachments.
 * Products can have :term:`portlets`.

 .. _product-types-label: